Peruzal/xamarin-forms-guide/docs/views/date-picker.md

+description: The view allows selecting a date.
+The control allows limiting the minimum and maximum date ranges that can be selected.

 # DatePicker

 The view allows selecting a date.
 The control allows limiting the minimum and maximum date ranges that can be selected.